Ishbi-Erra: Early Career

+Fall of Ur III

 Ibbi-Sin bitterly lambasted Ishbi-Erra as being "not of Sumerian seed" in his letter to Puzur-Šulgi and opined that: "Enlil has stirred up the Amorites out of their land, and they will strike the Elamites and capture Ishbi-Erra."
 Puzur-Šulgi seems to have originally been one of Ishbi-Erra's own messengers and indicated the extent to which loyalties were in flux during the waning years of the regime of the third dynasty of Ur.
 While there was no outright conflict, Ishbi-Erra continued to extend his influence as Ibbi-Sin's steadily declined over the next 12 years or so, until Ur was finally conquered by Kindattu of Elam.

+Reign

 Ishbi-Erra went on to win decisive victories against the Amorites in his 8th year and the Elamites in his 16th year.
 Some years later, Ishbi-Erra ousted the Elamite garrison from Ur, thereby asserting suzerainty over Sumer and Akkad, celebrated in one of his later 27th year-name, although this specific epithet was not used by this dynasty until the reign of Iddin-Dagan.
 He readily adopted the regal privileges of the former regime, commissioning royal praise poetry and hymns to deities, of which seven are extant, and proclaiming himself Dingir-kalam-ma-na, "a god in his own country."
 He appointed his daughter, En-bara-zi, to succeed that of Ibbi-Sin's as Egisitu(priestess of An), celebrated in his 22nd year-name.
 He founded fortresses and installed city walls, but only one royal inscription is extant.

 Various hymns to Ishbi-Erra, king of Isin, are known.